Skip to content

 Local Fishing Villages

-Visit quaint fishing villages where you can experience the local way of life, enjoy fresh seafood, and learn about traditional fishing techniques.
+Visit fishing villages where you can experience local daily life, enjoy fresh seafood, and learn about traditional techniques.
+These places add cultural depth to a trip that could otherwise become only about the catch.
+They also show how closely fishing remains tied to place.

 Festivals and Competitions